 Down Payment and Default Insurance

-Canada-first explanations of minimum down payment rules, mortgage default insurance, and the terms that shape insured borrowing.
+Canadian down payment rules, insurer language, and default-insurance terms that shape insured and insurable borrowing.

 Down payment language and default insurance language are tightly linked in Canada.
 This section explains how the size of a down payment affects insurance requirements, product labels, and lender conversations.